mroth/scmpuff/README.md

 You can also use numeric ranges, e.g. `git reset 2-4`.
 Ranges can even be mixed with normal numeric operands.

+Behind the scenes, scmpuff is assigning filenames to sequential environment variables, e.g. `$e1`, `$e2`, so you can refer to those with other commands too if needed.

 By default, scmpuff will also define a few handy shortcuts to save your fingers, e.g. `ga`, `gd`, `gco`.
 Check your aliases to see what they are.